aleti-pavan/k8s-labels-annotations/README.md

             Characters have to be alphanumeric characters
             Label names can also include “-”, “_” and “.”
             Label names have to begin and end with an alphanumeric character

 Label value
 -----------
         Label values can be up to 63 characters long Characters have to be alphanumeric characters
         Label values can also include “-”, “_” and “.”
         Label values have to begin and end with an alphanumeric character

+$ kubectl apply -f pod-label1.yml
+pod/label-test created

+We are not worried about the status of the pod, purpose of this example is only to show LABELS

+$ kubectl get pod label-test --show-labels
+NAME         READY     STATUS    RESTARTS   AGE       LABELS label-test   0/1       Pending   0          1m        env=testing,purpose=learning,team=randd